davcheng/nyc-neighbhorhood-scraper/README.md

-# Webscraper of NY Cities
+# Webscraper of NY Cities (plus other random scrapers)

 Creates a database table that contains all of the neighborhoods in NYC as separate rows, using list from Wikipedia.

 python 3 + beautiful soup